-Kristen Swanson is the Customer Experience Chief of Staff at Slack, the channel-based messaging platform designed to “make work simpler, more pleasant, and more productive.”
+Kristen Swanson is the Senior Director of Customer Insight at Slack, the channel-based messaging platform designed to “make work simpler, more pleasant, and more productive.”

 This is the second in a recurring series of articles looking at how modern support leaders are navigating the support landscape as it continues to evolve.
 With customer expectations on the rise, we look to find out how support leaders are creating best-in-class experiences to meet those expectations, and what support teams need to be set up for success as the future unfolds.